 The chief advantage of using a bivy-style tent over a taller or larger tent is the ease of finding campsites.
 The Solitaire AL is narrow enough that you can plunk it down just about anywhere that’s level and set it up.
 This is a huge advantage if you’re hiking someplace where dispersed camping is permitted, because you can hike until dusk, without having to stop at a pre-existing tent site or shelter and end your day early.

-The chief difference between the new Solitaire AL and the Solitaire FG-1, which is still available for sale, is the use of aluminum poles.
-The Solitaire FG-1 has a long history of pole breakage because fiberglass is far less durable than aluminum.
+The chief difference between the new Solitaire AL and the older model Solitaire FG-1 is the use of aluminum poles.
+The Solitaire FG-1 had a long history of pole breakage because fiberglass is far less durable than aluminum.
 If you want to buy a tent that lasts, don’t buy the ones sold in big box stores that come with fiberglass tent poles.

-The Eureka Solitaire AL ($100) is a great value, especially now that it’s available with aluminum tent poles.
+The Eureka Solitaire AL is a great value, especially now that it’s available with aluminum tent poles.
 While sleeping in a bivy style tent isn’t for everyone, the Solitaire AL is surprisingly spacious inside with excellent ventilation if you can roll back the roof on clear and dry nights.
 It’s also quite a durable shelter, with a high, seam-taped bathtub floor and durable fabric, so you can use it without a tent footprint.
 Weighing under 3 lbs, I think the Solitaire AL is an awesome value for anyone trying to minimize their backpacking gear expenditures and proof that you don’t need to spend $300 and up for a backpacking tent.
-The money you save will buy a lot of ramen.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+The money you save will buy a lot of ramen.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Disclosure: The author purchased this tent.